Table of Contents

 May 2011, City, State

-- Summary Describe who you are as a job candidate in a few sentences, identifying top work achievements and relevant skills.
+- Summary Describe who you are as a job candidate in your summary statement, identifying top work achievements and relevant skills.
 For example: “Dedicated sports therapist experienced in working with individuals of all ages.
 Well-versed in therapeutic techniques, and familiar with health fitness programs.”

 - Education List out degrees and diplomas you’ve attained, as well as any special awards or honors that are related to physical therapy.
 For example: “Master of Science in Sport Rehabilitation and Therapy,” or “Ph.D. in Sport and Exercise Science and Sports Therapy.”
 Also feature related certifications you’ve earned, such as “Certified Strength and Conditioning Specialist.”